 However, I have experienced and seen the exact opposite.
 Colleges and universities ask that candidates have terminal graduate degrees as a matter of requirement.

-Consider the following art professor job search:
+Consider the following (anonymized, but actual) art professor job listing:

 The very first thing listed under qualifications is a Master of Fine Arts.

 The last thing they listed is that the candidate must be a working artist.